 Balance between beauty and utility.

 Let go of the unnecessary things that are saturating your space and energy.
 Consider strongly what you need and don’t be ruthless.
-You’ll forget it and you’ll live a more practical and happy life.
+You’ll forget it you’ll have a more practical and happy life.

 2. Color Palette